The West That Was, Part 1

 Moreover, in places like Chicago (though definitely less so in the south or in occasional outbursts), daily race relations tended to be non-hostile.
 In my early experience, Negros (as they were then called) carried themselves with dignity rather than anger.
 Certainly I grew up in a nice area and I was sheltered when very young, but I rode the buses and trains by myself at a young age (it would probably be called child abuse now), and observed hundreds or thousands of random people, including at large events.

 Divorce was considerably less common in this era, largely because of a different set of incentives.
 First of all, people believed that the two-parent family was a necessary model, and those expectations (which could be benevolent or otherwise) drove couples to work harder at staying together.
 Secondly, there were few if any welfare programs that gave a mother more money if she was single.
-As a result, the nonmarital birth rate was far lower at this time than it is today.
+As a result, the nonmarital birth rate was far lower than it is today, and for all ethnicities.

 Politics was less vile in this era.
 Certainly there was corruption and police brutality – those things are eternal where the few rule the many – but politicians and reporters were expected to do their jobs defensibly.
 Politicians were frequently scrutinized and public affairs were examined at length, rather than in five second sound bites.
 People read books on a regular basis.
 Politics had not yet overcome society.